gibaek-lee/newYearCard/README.md

 - Weakness Mocah/Chai compare to Jest/Enzyme: No mock event test, but can overcome with a scaffolding technique using custom assert function .

 ## Reference
-- about Scaffolding and Test code : Jon Bentley.
-Programming Pearls 2/E. insight. 칼럼5.
+- about Scaffolding and Test code : [Jon Bentley.
+Programming Pearls 2/E. insight. 칼럼4. 칼럼5.](https://ginnyang2.github.io/Programming-Pearls/)
 - Mocha and Chai : Medium blog[Running Mocha Tests as Native ES6 Modules in a Browser](https://medium.com/dailyjs/running-mocha-tests-as-native-es6-modules-in-a-browser-882373f2ecb0)